'100 blows': Crown opens retrial for man accused of murdering girlfriend

 Simmonds was dropped off by her mother at the Regent Countdown in Whangārei on February 23, 2019, and reported missing on March 6, 2019, after her family hadn’t heard from her for about two weeks.

-Her skeletal remains were found on June 12, 2020, in a shallow grave, about 100 metres away from the makeshift tent Pou had set up on Wilson Rd.
+Her skeletal remains were found on June 12, 2020, in a shallow grave, about 100 metres away from a makeshift tent Pou had set up on Wilson Rd.

 “She had fractures to her lower limbs which meant she couldn’t run away even if she tried and she suffered from those blows for an amount of time,” Smith said.